Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Security

+### Scenario 1

-1. - Source of Stimulus: Unknown attacker
+   - Source of Stimulus: Unknown attacker
    - Stimulus: Request to view schedule of a specific student
    - Artifact: Business Processor
    - Response: Unauthorized request detected
-   - Measure: Each unauthorized request is detected and its information is stored for further analysis, such requests are not processed.
+   - Measure: Each unauthorized request is detected, such requests are not processed.
+   - Architecture: OK

+In current architecture, Business Processor is able to send API calls to authorize users, if authorization fails, the request will not be processed.

 2. - Source of Stimulus: Unknown attacker.
    - Stimulus: Request to edit ticket data.